mattyoung101/open_eda_builder/README.md

 - Make: `sudo apt install build-essential`
 - GitHub CLI: instructions [here](https://github.com/cli/cli/blob/trunk/docs/install_linux.md)

-On my AMD Ryzen 9 5950X with 32GB RAM, it takes around 22 minutes for a complete build.
+On my AMD Ryzen 9 5950X with 32GB RAM, it takes around 22 minutes for a complete build and around 17 minutes for an incremental build (i.e. not building the base Ubuntu image as well, just the EDA tools).

-## Future improvements
+### Future improvements
 - Install and use mold linker to compile tools (should be faster)
 - In the GitHub release notes, say which hash for each tool was used
 - Compile additional tools and architectures (see intro section)

 ## Licence
 The build scripts I have personally written are licenced under the permissive ISC licence.
-This is for the Docker scripts only and has no relation to the generated binaries or your synthesised designs.

-Each project that is downloaded and built is licenced under its own respective licences, and the final binaries will in turn be licenced under those terms as well.
+Each project that is downloaded and built is licenced under its own respective licences, and the final binaries built for each project remain under those respective licences.